 In order to be sued, you must do something wrong.
 There are many checks and balances within our court system that ensure that an individual who has done nothing wrong will not face a jury.
 First, there is a mechanism in place that allows for a baseless claim to be dismissed before the lawsuit is allowed to proceed at all.
-This mechanism is called a motion to dismiss and might be filed at the beginning of a lawsuit, if the lawsuit is without merit.
+This mechanism is called a motion to dismiss and might be filed at the beginning of a lawsuit if the lawsuit is without merit.
 The second mechanism is called summary judgment.
-The courts will dismiss a lawsuit before it is heard by a jury, unless there is some fact which a jury might consider to support that the party being sued has done something wrong, and that the wrong caused injury to the plaintiff.
+The courts will dismiss a lawsuit before it is heard by a jury unless there is some fact that a jury might consider supporting that the party being sued has done something wrong and that the wrong caused injury to the plaintiff.
 When a jury hears a case, it is usually hearing a case that the courts have refused to dismiss, because there are facts that support that the defendant did something wrong and that the wrong caused injury to the plaintiff.
-It is for the jury to determine whether those facts support that the defendant failed to act in a reasonably safe manner, and whether he should be held responsible for any injury that was caused by his actions.
+It is for the jury to determine whether those facts support that the defendant failed to act in a reasonably safe manner and whether he should be held responsible for any injury that was caused by his actions.